bbonzai/microcontrollers.intro/5-Serial-Console/5b-Input/code.md

       }
     }

-Three separate invocations of `Serial.prin()` are required above because `Serial.print()` and `Serial.println()` can take only one argument.
+Three separate invocations of `Serial.print()` are required above because `Serial.print()` and `Serial.println()` can take only one argument.
 To get around this, you can concatenate separate components of an output line into a string before printing it, using the `+` operator on strings, as